akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 # Discover the different tabs of this profile

-A tailored export profile is not far from a regular product and product import profile.
+A tailored import profile is not far from a regular product and product import profile.
 The main difference is that you have a tab to configure the structure of your XLSX <!--or CSV -->file.

 Here are the tabs you can use:
 * `Properties`: To name your import profile.
-* `Permissions`: To set permissions to allow specific user groups to execute or edit your export profile (Enterprise Edition only).
+* `Permissions`: To set permissions to allow specific user groups to execute or edit your import profile (Enterprise Edition only).
 * `Global settings`: To define the behavior in case an error occurred: you can either skip the products (the rows won't be imported), or skip the value only (the faulty cell won't be imported).
 * `Import structure`: To create your import structure (read how to [define your import structure](tailored-import.html#define-your-import-structure)).
 * `History`: To display the modifications by any user on your export profile.